While Drunk Elephant might get your attention with its bright packaging and funky name, it’s what’s inside that has transformed this high-end brand.

-The main difference between the two is that Acure Radically Rejuvenating Whipped Night Cream contains antioxidants like vitamin C, ferulic acid, and turmeric, while Protini is mostly comprised of amino acids.
+The main difference is that Acure Radically Rejuvenating Whipped Night Cream contains antioxidants like vitamin C, ferulic acid, and turmeric.
+At the same time, Protini is mainly comprised of amino acids.

 d’Alba Piedmont Peptide No-Sebum Repair Cream

 Love K-beauty and Drunk Elephant products?
 You’re in luck.
-The d’Alba Piedmont Peptide No-Sebum Repair Cream is a low-cost alternative to Protini that works, according to fans.
+According to fans, the d’Alba Piedmont Peptide No-Sebum Repair Cream is a low-cost alternative to Protini that works.

 But how do they compare?
-The d’Alba cream contains peptides like Protini, along with 20 amino acids and minerals—all ingredients that work as an anti-aging product to firm the skin and improve elasticity and smooth fine lines.
-The Drunk Elephant dupe also includes calamine powder and BHAs to fight breakouts, soothe the skin and slough off dead skin.
+The d’Alba cream contains peptides like Protini and 20 amino acids and minerals—all ingredients that work as an anti-aging product to firm the skin and improve elasticity and smooth fine lines.
+The Drunk Elephant dupe also includes calamine powder and BHAs to fight breakouts, soothe the skin, and slough off dead skin.

 Dupes for Drunk Elephant Virgin Marula Luxury Facial Oil

-Masterson’s last step before adding Drunk Elephant Umbra (for sun protection) is to apply Virgin Marula Luxury Facial Oil.
-Direct from the “pip” of the marula fruit, it’s an oil that’s extracted using a cold-press method to keep it pure.
+Before adding Drunk Elephant Umbra (for sun protection), Masterson’s last step is to apply Virgin Marula Luxury Facial Oil.
+Direct from the “pip” of the marula fruit, and it’s an oil that’s extracted using a cold-press method to keep it pure.
 It’s said to contain more polyphenols than green tea or dark chocolate to maximize antioxidant action.